'Princess of Mars' Far from out of This World Production - Loyola Phoenix

 Interpersonal relations between the characters were a bit misleading in some cases.
 Sola, the healer in the Thark kingdom, takes care of John Carter as he adjusts to life on Mars.
 Their struggle to understand each other’s language showcased the strongest acting in the play.
 Carter’s struggle as he learns the language of Mars is clear, as is his triumph when he finally grasps the nuances of the Thark language and culture.
 But in scenes depicting this realization, it seems Carter and Sola have a romantic bond.
 It is later revealed that they view each other as mother and son because Sola is 300 years old.
 As for real romance, all of it seems limited to Dejah and her relationships.

 Unfortunately, Dejah’s role confines her to being an object of affection, which undermines Arnold’s talent and makes the romance between Dejah and Carter seem shallow.
 Although the show had its moments of intergalactic triumph, as someone who isn’t a sci-fi junkie, it was challenging for me to look past its shortcomings.
-For sci-fi fans who already love this classic story, though, the stage adaptation offers a fresh showcase of the battle between John Carter and the evils of Mars
+For sci-fi fans who already love this classic story, though, the stage adaptation offers a fresh showcase of the battle between John Carter and the evils of Mars.